Almost every child has his or her own teddy bear. It is their ever-present companion that soothes and comforts them.

-If all else fails, you can always go for the favourite movie or cartoon character.
+If all else fails, you can always go for the favorite movie or cartoon character.

 Teddy Bear Care

-Children do get attached with their teddy bears.
+Children do get attached to their teddy bears.
 They refuse to go out of the house without it so make sure you get your child something that is handy enough to bring anywhere.

-Teddy bears are more than toys or objects.
-They are precious and can help you child handling stress, fear, and it can even help them learn to calm themselves becoming self-sufficient in the future.
+Teddy bears are more than stuffed toys or objects.
+They are precious and can help your child handle stress, fear, and it can even help them learn to calm themselves becoming self-sufficient in the future.

 Finally – Some Teddy Bear History